 Potato Dauphinoise is a true French classic!
-Layers of thinly sliced potatoes baked in egg-cream sauce with herbs & cheese.
+Layers of thinly sliced potatoes baked in egg-cream sauce with herbs and cheese.
 A very comforting meal after work!

 Potatoes dauphinoise or gratin dauphinoise is a traditional French dish originating from the historic region Dauphiné in the south-eastern France, famous for its cuisine rich in a wide variety of gratin-style dishes.
 Named after the region itself, the dish is made of potatoes with cream and cheese and is a super easy potato bake, saying nothing of its delicate taste with a hint of garlic and herbs.